raimun2/GPStream/README.md

 As can be seen, not all files contains the same naming convention for coordinates, so we follow the lat, lon, ele, timestamp, time convention for latitude, longitude, elevation and time signature respectively.
-This convention is implemented in rename_stream() function.
+This convention is implemented in uniform_stream() function.

 ``` r
 clean_stream1 <- act_streams %>% uniform_stream() %>% filter(id == unique(act_streams$id)[1])